Fergus Butler-Gallie: Early life

 Butler-Gallie grew up in Bethersden, Kent.
-He attended Tonbridge School, and then studied History and Czech-Slovak at St John’s College, Oxford.
-After this, he studied another degree in Theology at Emmanuel College, Cambridge.
-He then lived in South Africa and the Czech Republic, before returning to the UK, studying for ordination in the Diocese of Liverpool.
+He was educated at Tonbridge School, and at St John's College, Oxford, where he read history and Czech-Slovak.
+He then trained for ordination at Westcott House, Cambridge, while studying for another degree in theology at Emmanuel College, Cambridge.
+He has taught at the College of the Transfiguration, at Rhodes University in South Africa, and lived in the Czech Republic.